axelpale/apollonius/README.md

 These zero radius yielding configurations are illustrated below.

 ![Figure: special cases: stacked circles and intersecting circles](doc/example_special_case_point-like.png "a) stacked circles; b) circles intersect at a point")

+_**Figure:** cases of infite number of solutions and a zero-radius solution.
+A) In theory, a stack of three identical circles have an infinite number of solutions of arbitrary radius.
+The function will arbitrarily pick a zero-radius point at the common circumference.
+B) Unique zero-radius solution can be found at the mutual intersection point of all three circles._

 For further details, see [Special cases of Apollonius' problem](https://en.wikipedia.org/wiki/Special_cases_of_Apollonius%27_problem) at Wikipedia.